-Article 119: Judging Criteria
+Article 110: Judging Criteria for the Jaws BW Event

-Surfers must perform to the WSL judging key elements to maximize their scoring potential.
-Judges analyze the following major elements when scoring a Ride in a BWT Event:
+- 110.01 BW Surfers must perform to the WSL judging key elements to maximize their scoring potential.
+Judges analyze the following major elements when scoring a Ride in a BW Event:

 - Commitment

 - Degree of Difficulty

 - Intensity and size of the wave for the Ride

 - Control

-- Manoeuvres
+- Maneuvers

-NOTE: It's important to note that the emphasis of certain elements is contingent upon the location and the conditions on the day, as well as changes of conditions during the day.
+NOTE: It's important to note that the emphasis of certain elements is contingent upon the location and the conditions on the day, as well as changes to the conditions during the day.